XuhanLiu/lemp/README.md

     python model.py

-without parameters to rebuild the random forest model.
+without any parameters to rebuild the random forest model.

 OUTPUT FORMAT